Environmental Health & Safety

 - Exposure to continuous steady-state noise sources is limited to a maximum of 115 dBA;

-- Exposure to impact or impulse noise must not exceed 140 dBA; and,
+- Exposure to impact or impulse noise should not exceed 140 dBA; and,

 - The hearing conservation amendment - 29 CFR 1910.95 (c)(1) - requires that a "continuing effective hearing conservation program" be implemented whenever employee exposure exceeds 85 dBA (TWA8), or an equivalent dose of 50% of the exposure limit, without regard to the use of hearing protectors.
 This hearing conservation amendment also requires that employees whose noise exposures at the work site equal or exceed the action level of 85 dBA (TWA8) be included in a hearing conservation program.
 The components of this program are described later in this document.

-This program is intended to comply with OSHA's Noise Exposure Standard (29 CFR 1910.95).
+This program shall comply with OSHA's Noise Exposure Standard (29 CFR 1910.95).
 The University of Rochester’s Hearing Conservation Program is designed to protect employees whose duties may create hazardous noise levels or require them to work in or enter areas where the potential for high-intensity noise exposure exists.

-Action Level: The sound exposure level at or above which employees must be enrolled in a hearing conservation program that includes exposure monitoring and audiometric testing, training, and noise reduction measures.
+Action Level: The sound exposure level at or above which employees must be enrolled in a hearing conservation program that includes exposure monitoring and audiometric testing, training, and noise reduction measures including the use of hearing protection.
 The OSHA action level is 85 dBA, expressed as an 8-hour time-weighted average (TWA8).

 Decibel (dB): a unit of sound pressure, or intensity, measured on a logarithmic scale.
 Sound exposure measurements are typically rated on an "A-weighted" (dBA) scale that most closely approximates human hearing response.